ropensci/roadoi/README.md

 - [Directory of Open Access Journals (DOAJ)](https://doaj.org/): a registry of open access journals
 - [Bielefeld Academic Search Engine (BASE)](https://www.base-search.net/): an aggregator of various OAI-PMH metadata sources.
 OAI-PMH is a protocol often used by open access journals and repositories.

+See Piwowar, H., Priem, J., Larivière, V., Alperin, J. P., Matthias, L., Norlander, B., … Haustein, S. (2017).
+The State of OA: A large-scale analysis of the prevalence and impact of Open Access articles (Version 1).
+PeerJ Preprints. <https://doi.org/10.7287/peerj.preprints.3119v1> for a comprehensive overview of oaDOI.org.

 ### Basic usage

 There is one major function to talk with oaDOI.org, `oadoi_fetch()`, taking DOIs and your email address as required arguments.